George Eric Newns 1911-2006

 George's mother was seriously ill and died in early 1946, not long after his return from India.
 Shortly after this George and Belinda were married at Norris Green Methodist Church, Liverpool, on 18 April 1946 and initially they lived in Belinda's flat in St Catherine's Road, Bootle.

 In 1948 his father announced his intention to get married again.
 Family friends Dorothea Metcalf and her parents also went to Norris Green Methodists and apparently Dorothea in some way intimated that his father's re-marriage might be unwise.
-He married Florence Ilsley later that year.
+Nevertheless, he married Florence Ilsley later that year.

 His father intended to continue living in the house in Zig Zag Road, West Derby, which George had been buying before the war.
 George had also furnished this house.
 Fearing the total loss of house and furniture, while Henry was in Birmingham visiting his sister, Louisa, George and Linda went to the house with a furniture van.
 They were admitted by the couple who lodged with Henry Albert and removed two good bookcases and a piano which George had bought.
 The piano was later used at Stoneycroft School.